KennethTM/FluxBandit/README.md

 ### What is it

-App used to perform manual processing of greenhouse gas flux measurements using interactive plots of both commercial and DIY type sensor systems.
+App used to perform processing of greenhouse gas flux measurements in chambers using interactive plots.
+The application supports both commercial (Los Gatos Research - ultraportable/microportable analyzers) and [DIY](https://bg.copernicus.org/articles/17/3659/2020/bg-17-3659-2020.pdf) type sensor systems.

-The app takes the user through all the necessary steps:
+The app takes the user through all the necessary steps to calculate CO~2~ and CH~4~ fluxes:

 1. Select sensor type